Lake Iruka

 Lake Iruka (入鹿池, Irukaike) is a reservoir located near the Meiji Mura theme park in Inuyama, Aichi, Japan.

 In 1868 the dam holding the reservoir collapsed after heavy rain.
-In the resulting flood, 941 people lost their lives.
+In the resulting flood, 941 people died.

+On 14 May 2025, a Kawasaki T-4 trainer aircraft of the Japan Air Self-Defense Force crashed into the lake, killing its two occupants.